kavya19official/DaiHealth/README.md

-zone that holds the UTC clock time the client sends. `GET /api/wellness` and the server-side 5-1-1 window (`NOW() - INTERVAL '2 hours'`) in `server.js` misread it when the server/database time zone is not UTC. `GET /api/wellness/history` reads it correctly; the existing routes have not been changed.
+zone that holds the UTC clock time the client sends. `GET /api/wellness` and the server-side 5-1-1 window (`NOW() - INTERVAL '2 hours'`) in `server.js` misread it when the server/database time zone is not UTC. `GET /api/wellness/history` reads it correctly; the existing routes have not been changed